 Top Node The top node is the source node and points to a bank of 21 consecutive 4XXXX holding registers.
 These registers provide the variable data and constants required to solve the PID2 calculation.

-Middle Node The middle node is the destination node and points to a bank of 9 in the logic.

-4XXXX holding registers.
-These registers must not be used elsewhere the PID2 calculation should be performed.
+Middle Node The middle node is the destination node and points to a bank of 9 4XXXX holding registers.
+These registers must not be used elsewhere in the logic.
+Bottom Node The bottom node contains a numerical value that specifies how often the PID2 calculation should be performed.
 This value indicates tenths of seconds.
 For example, enter 255 if you want the calculation to be performed every 25.5 seconds.